Looking for something?

 Oral-based coping strategies

-Smell-based coping ctrategies
+Smell-based coping strategies

 • smell calming scents

-• peppermint, basil, lemon, and cinnamon are linked to mental alertness.
-Lavender, chamomile, orange, and rose are linked to relaxation and calmness
+• lavender, chamomile, orange, and rose are linked to relaxation and calmness

 Touch-based coping strategies